 Create a Landing Page

 Before you create a landing page, make sure that the remote interests are available.
-See Select Remote Interests in MA Professional to learn how to do this.
+Refer to Select Remote Interests to learn how to do this.

 - Navigate to Marketing Automation > Landing Pages.

 - On the Form tab select one of the templates.

 Use the left and right arrows to scroll through the selections.

 - On the Landing Page Designer page replace the placeholder text with your own.